Sellerant/interview-questions/frontend/workflow/README.md

 **1. Frontend Functionality:**
    - **Node Management**:
      - **Adding New Nodes**: Implement a UI component that allows users to select and add different types of nodes (e.g., data fetch, data process, API call) from a predefined list.
-     - **Rendering Nodes**: Each type of node should be rendered differently based on its functionality (e.g., different icons, colors, shapes) to easily distinguish between them.
+     - **Rendering Nodes**: Each type of node should be rendered differently based on its functionality (e.g., title) to easily distinguish between them.
      - **Modifying Nodes**: Clicking on a node should open a node-specific panel where users can modify properties of the node such as API endpoints, parameters, etc.

-   - **Workflow Visualization**:
-     - **Branching Nodes**: Implement a way to visually represent branching logic in the workflow where a node can lead to multiple paths based on certain conditions.
-     - **Interactive Canvas**: Use a draggable canvas area where nodes can be moved around and arranged to form a logical flow.
+     - **Basic Saving Commands in YAML File**: Want to maintain state of workflow so when we add, delete, or update nodes changes persist

 #### Development Steps:
 1. **Setup Project**:
-   - Initialize a new React project using Create React App.
+   - Initialize a new React project using Vite (npm create vite@latest my-react-app --template react).

 2. **Node List Implementation**:
    - Create a component to list available node types.